Atomidata/Brainacle/source/nautilus_min_us.rst

 Future
 ######

-If theres an interest for the extension, I will build a deb package which will install all dependencies.
-I'll be happy if someone does this :).
-The extension is BSD licenced with exception to *minus_utils/multipart.py* which is LGPL (sorry).

 I would love to hear some comments, critique, feature requests etc. You can fork it, request pulls and comment on `GitHub <https://github.com/dekomote/nautilus-min.us/>`_.